The Collection of Lucille Coleman

 Erin.Mandley@doyle.com

-Series of Sales to Begin September 2025 with a Dedicated Single-Owner Auction
+Series of Sales to Begin on Tuesday, September 9, 2025 with a Dedicated Single-Owner Auction

-DOYLE is honored to announce the upcoming auction of The Collection of Lucille Coleman, a refined and wide-ranging assemblage of fine art, furniture, decorative objects, and Asian works of art from the esteemed New York collector and philanthropist known for her generosity, taste, and deep civic commitment.
-The series of sales will commence in September 2025 with a dedicated single-owner auction, followed by select category-specific auctions, including Asian Works of Art, Important Paintings, Prints & Multiples, and Fine Art through December.
+DOYLE is honored to present The Collection of Lucille Coleman, a refined and wide-ranging assemblage of fine art, furniture, decorative objects, and Asian works of art from the esteemed New York collector and philanthropist known for her generosity, taste, and deep civic commitment.
+The series of auctions will commence with a dedicated single-owner sale on Tuesday, September 9, 2025 at 10am, followed by select category-specific auctions, including Asian Works of Art, Important Paintings, Prints & Multiples, and Fine Art through December.

 Lucille Coleman was a gracious presence in New York’s philanthropic and cultural circles.
 Known for her exceptional taste and quiet generosity, she brought elegance to every endeavor—from her thoughtful collecting to her steadfast support of charitable organizations.
 Among her many philanthropic commitments, she maintained a decades-long relationship with NewYork-Presbyterian Hospital, which honored her contributions by naming a residential tower on Manhattan’s Upper East Side.
 Her collection reflects a life dedicated to beauty, legacy, and meaningful engagement with the world around her.